gogamoga/git-registry/idea.md

 So, assuming we have successfully managed to utilize webshell and github features, and created the working *foobar-registry*.
 This is how it functions:

-1. User *moga* creates some *component* which happens to be valid a valid component.
+1. User *moga* creates some *component* which happens to be a valid component.

 2. User *moga* goes to our *foobar-registry* and submits a request to fork his repo.